Producing mice models to support neuroscience research

 Prior to the initiation of a project, a brief meeting is generally required between the investigator and MMC facility staff resulting in a mutually acceptable research strategy.
 This strategy will outline specifics of the project including knockout strategy, KO construct design, screening assays, and other procedural issues relevant to the generation of targeted ES cells.

-Research Specialist - please contact to initiate a project or request information
+Core Manager - please contact to initiate a project or request information

 Xinzhong Dong, PhD